-Elizabeth Norton has a Master of Arts degree from the University of Cambridge, in which she received a double first.
-She also has a Master of Studies degree from Oxford University and is currently carrying out historical research at King’s College, London.
-She lives in London with her husband and two young sons.
+Elizabeth Norton has a Master of Arts degree from the University of Cambridge, in which she achieved a double first.
+She also has a Masters degree from Oxford University.
+She is currently writing up a PhD thesis on the Blount family in the long sixteenth century at King’s College London, where she also teaches History.
+She lives in Esher with her husband and three children.

 Elizabeth is particularly interested in the Tudor period and the queens of England.
-She is the author nine books on these subjects, including the first accessible biography of Margaret Beaufort (Amberley), biographies of four of Henry VIII’s wives (Anne Boleyn, Jane Seymour, Anne of Cleves and Catherine Parr) and, most recently, a biography of Henry VIII’s mistress, Bessie Blount (Amberley).
-She is also the author of England’s Queens: The Biography (Amberley) which is the only book to detail the full history of English queenship from the early Anglo-Saxon period to the present queen.
-A forthcoming title is Boleyn Women, which is a history of the Boleyns from its fourteenth century peasant origins, through a study of the women of the family.
+She is the author of the critically acclaimed Lives of Tudor Women (Head of Zeus, 2016) and The Temptation of Elizabeth Tudor (Head of Zeus, 2015).
+Her earlier works include the first accessible biography of Henry VII’s mother, Margaret Beaufort (Amberley, 2010), biographies of four of Henry VIII’s wives (Anne Boleyn, Jane Seymour, Anne of Cleves and Catherine Parr) and his mistress, Bessie Blount (Amberley, 2011).
+She is also the author of England’s Queens: The Biography (Amberley, 2010) which is the only book to deal with the full history of English queenship from the early Anglo-Saxon period to the present queen.

 Having spent the last few years building up my career and reputation, I wanted to step up a level and make history and writing my full time occupation.
 I found Andrew through an online search and was very impressed with his existing client list.
 At our first meeting, we talked through a number of proposals and I was very keen to begin working with Andrew immediately.